FoxyStoat/daily-css-images/README.md

 The challenge begins!
 Don't overthink it.
 A cub can be made in only a few shapes.

+My first day went well, I feel it looks like a bear, kept it simple with just a few shapes.

 * #### Daily CSS Images :: 02 Elephant

 Remember that simple is usually better.
 Just a face will do, but you can do more if you'd like.
 Dumbo?
 Peanuts?
 What will be your take?

+Ok, so my attempt looks kinda hideous haha, the trunk especially needs work but I had fun.
+Every day I will improve.